23W-INCO/measlesdata-xginevra/README.md

 ### in the Federal States of Germany.
 find me here https://xginevra.github.io/measlesdata/ Also, i am working with FastAPI! <br>
-All the necessary files are stored and regularly updated along with the files in the root folder of the repository.
+All the necessary files are stored in the /app folder and regularly updated along with the files in the root folder of the repository.

 --work in progress--